Comparison: MBTI vs. EQ.

 • Development model

 MBTI is not a development model.
-It tests personality, which is fixed.
-EQ is a development model.
-All attributes can be developed to varying degrees.
+It tests personality, which is fixed whereas EQ is a development model.
+All its attributes can be developed to varying degrees.

 • Inclusive model

 All EQ attributes are naturally occurring qualities by which everyone will be affected and, therefore, require mastery.
 It’s universally applicable and inclusive.
-Everyone needs to learn every skill.
+Everyone needs to learn every attribute no matter their culture or background.
+In fact, this is why EQ is great at giving essential insight into cultural norms and differences.

 • Breaking down belief systems

-EQ challenges and breaks down beliefs, as beliefs often grow where emotions are not understood or managed well.
-Beliefs, by their very definition, distract us from the present and so undermine our ability to deal efficiently with it.
+When you have your EQ analysed, your results can be used to directly challenge and break down unhelpful beliefs, as beliefs often grow where emotions are not understood or managed well.
+Beliefs, by their very definition, distract us from the present moment and so can undermine our ability to deal efficiently with it.

 Like EQ, MBTI can encourage inclusion in the workplace and collaborative working, but MBTI may also install/harden beliefs by categorising people as types (implying fixed traits), which can encourage a more fixed view of self and others.
-This can create resistance to change, whereas EQ has elements of self-regulation and flexibility.
+This can create resistance to change, whereas EQ has elements of self-regulation and encourages flexibility to deal with and encourage positive change.

 • Correlation to higher performance

-No correlation exists between any specific MBTI type and higher performance.
-EQ skills are proven to correlate with higher performance, leadership skills, and well-being.
+Little correlation evidence exists between any specific MBTI type and higher performance.
+EQ skills though, are proven to correlate with higher performance, leadership skills, and well-being.

 • Alignment to ‘what good looks like’ or specific work roles

-MBTI traits do not describe or correlate to work roles, but EQ attributes can quite easily be aligned to roles and profiled to help recruit effectively for these specific roles.
+MBTI traits do not describe or correlate to work roles, but EQ attributes can often easily be aligned to roles and profiled to help recruit effectively for these specific roles.

 EQ skills can uncover training needs and skills gaps for individuals and teams through EQ assessments, providing actionable insights into training needs and, in particular, leadership development.